avojak/blog/_posts/2022-04-28-libretrodb-sqlite.md

 ## Database Schema

 Once all rows had been parsed, the data is dumped into a database in separate tables.
-Full details of the schema can be found in the README for the project: [https://github.com/avojak/libretrodb-sqlite](https://github.com/avojak/libretrodb-sqlite)
+Full details of the schema can be found in the README for the project:

+{% include github-card.html
+  user="avojak"
+  repository="libretrodb-sqlite"
+%}

 ## Querying Data